Land art– An introduction | overview | Easy explanation

 1. What is Land art?

-It’s an art movement, and the Land art artist tries to express cultural study through Land art oils artworks.
+Land art is an art movement, and the Land art artist tries to express artistic thought through Land art paintings/artworks.

 2. Why is Land art still popular today?

-These Land art oils show the fashionability of this art style.
-Andy Goldsworthy, Walter De Maria, and Richard Long are other factors of its fashionability.
+These Land art paintings show the popularity of this art style.
+Andy Goldsworthy, Walter De Maria, and Richard Long are other factors of its popularity.

 3. What do you think about Land art?

-You would get the depth of this art style, through its artworks, artists try to emphasize the free inflow of expression.
+You would get the depth of this art style, through Land art artworks, artists try to emphasize on the free flow of expression.

 4. What are the features of Land art?

-This art style is trendy; Land art surfaced in 1960 as a movement when there was a cultural standoff among European countries.
+This art style is trendy; Land art emerged in 1960 as a/an Land art movement when there was artistic standoff among European countries.

 1. Andy Goldsworthy